Want to cut your travel costs? Follow these top tips to cut the cost of travelling over the Christmas period.

 When it comes to actually making the booking, it's always better to do it at a station or on the rail company's own website.
 That way, you'll avoid the booking fee charged by some websites.
-The Trainline, for example, charges a booking fee of £1, as well as £3.50 for credit card payments.
+The Trainline, for example, charges a booking fee of 75p, or £1.50 if the sale is over £30.

 In comparison, the East Coast website will allow you to buy tickets to all destinations in the UK without charging a booking fee, or charging you for using a credit card.

 It's also worth keeping an eye out for special offers which are often advertised on these websites, as well as checking out the Megatrain website to see whether you can bag yourself a journey from just £1.
 And if you're travelling on a Virgin train, have a look at its Best Fare Finder tool, as sometimes there are cheap fares on there.

 Before you buy your train ticket, check to see if you qualify for a railcard which will deduct a third off your train fares throughout the UK.

 The 16-25 Railcard, the Senior Railcard, and the Family and Friends Railcard (if you travel with children aged between 5 and 15) cost £30 a year (or £70 for three years).
 If you are eligible for a Disabled Persons Railcard, choose this as it will cost you slightly less at £20 a year (or £54 for three years).